bitwarden/contributing-docs/docs/architecture/autofill/form-submission-detection.md

 ### DOM Manipulation

-We must handle cases where the application is modifying the DOM based on user interaction
+We must handle cases where the application is modifying the DOM based on user interaction.

 ### Submission Detection